 1. Measure a tablespoon of baking soda and pour it onto the grass.

 2. Measure a half tablespoon of vinegar and spread it on the grass.

 3. Rinse the paste residue with a garden hose after the grass turns brown in a few days

 Note: Apply the baking soda first and then the vinegar.

 Can I neutralize baking soda to kill grass?

 Although baking soda is phytotoxic and kills any grass plant it contacts, you can save your grass from damage by neutralizing the baking soda immediately.

-Turn on your sprinklers to rinse the spill site.
-A garden hose works, too.
+Turn on your sprinklers to rinse the spill site, or a garden hose works.
 Water the grass thoroughly, with up to one inch of water.
-Watering the grass washes the baking soda away and dilutes it, so it doesn’t harm the grass.
+Watering the grass washes the baking soda away and dilutes it so it doesn’t harm the grass.